Pleated filter? Fiberglass filter? Electrostatic filter? Which one is for me?

 After you know what type of filter is right for you, you need to know what rating is right for you.
 Filters can be rated on three separate scales.
 The scale used by us at Second Nature and the official folks at the National Air Filtration Association is the MERV scale, which stands for minimum efficiency reporting value.

 The MERV scale runs from 1-16.
-Second Nature offers filters rated at MERV 8, MERV 11, and MERV 13, which are our Catch Some, Catch More, and Catch All, respectively.
+Second Nature offers filters rated at MERV 8, MERV 11, and MERV 13, which are our Essential, Essential+, and Health Shield, respectively.
 Anything below an 8 is something that probably shouldn’t be in your home.
 Anything above a 13 is not necessary except for maybe in an extreme case, which is why we offer the range we do.

 Other filter scales include FPR and MPR, which stand for Filter Performance Rating and Microparticle Performance Rating.
 FPR was a scale developed by The Home Depot for the brands that it sells.
 The scale ranges from 4-10 and includes a color code for each range.
 MPR was developed by 3M and, it ranges from 300 to 2800.
 The scale is based on the filter’s ability to capture particles under 1 micron in diameter and is only found on 3M Filtrete filters.

-Here we have provided a conversion chart with MERV, FPR, and MPR so you can understand what you’re getting if you decide to purchase from somewhere that rates their filters with one of those less popular scales.
+Here we have provided a conversion chart with MERV vs. FPR vs. MPR so you can understand what you’re getting if you decide to purchase from somewhere that rates their filters with one of those less popular scales.

 Deciding on what MERV rating is right for your home is a decision that must be made based on a handful of personal factors.